ga4gh/refget/docs/seqcol.md

 - **Checking compatibility**:  *As a data analyst using published data, I have a chromosome sizes file (a set of lengths and names) and want to determine whether a given sequence collection is length- or name-compatible with this file.*
 - **Genome browser integration**:  *As a genome browser, I use one sequence collection for the displayed coordinate system and want to check if a digest representing a given BED file's coordinate system is compatible with it.*
 - **Annotating unknown references**:  *As a data processor, I encounter input data without reference genome information and want to generate a sequence collection digest to attach, enabling further processing with seqcol features.*

+## Architectural decision record

+For a chronological record of decisions related to this specification, see the [Architectural decision record](decision_record.md).

 ## Definitions of key terms